sher95/icd10/README.md

 ###Anorbank icd10 automation
-On windows should be installed Pythen 3.8 or higher.
+On windows should be installed Python 3.9

+Clone repository to your IDE

-1. Create vertual env and activate it
+1. Create vertual environment and activate it

 2. pip install -r requirements.txt